asmaaalbakour-ship-it/project-html-to-do-list/README.md

 ## ✨ Features

 * ➕ Add new tasks
-* 📝 Display tasks in a clear list
 * ✅ Mark tasks as completed
 * 🗑️ Delete tasks
-* 📊 Track completed tasks
+* 🔢 Display the total number of tasks
-* 💾 Save tasks
+* 💾 Save tasks using Local Storage
+* 🔄 Automatically restore saved tasks
+* ⌨️ Add tasks using the Enter key
-* 📱 Responsive design
+* 📱 Responsive user interface
 * 💬 Display a message when there are no tasks

 ## 🛠️ Technologies